 Floors including sub-floors

 Repair category 1

-Notes Timber flooring is loose and creaking in places.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes General wear and tear is noted to kitchen units.
+Notes No significant defects evident.

-Chimney breasts and fireplaces Repair category 1 Notes Flues should ideally be swept and tested on an annual basis.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
+Chimney breasts and fireplaces

+Repair category 1

+Notes Flues should ideally be swept and tested on an annual basis.
+A wood burning stove has been installed in the lounge.
+It is assumed that the installation complies with the Building Standards

 Internal decorations

 Repair category 1

-Notes Adequately presented throughout.
+Notes Well presented throughout.